jshmattos/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 # 0x08.
 Python - More Classes and Objects

 ## Learning Objectives

 General

-* Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
+- Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
-* What is OOP
+- What is OOP
-* “first-class everything”
+- “first-class everything”
-* What is a class
+- What is a class
-* What is an object and an instance
+- What is an object and an instance
-* What is the difference between a class and an object or instance
+- What is the difference between a class and an object or instance
-* What is an attribute
+- What is an attribute
-* What are and how to use public, protected and private attributes
+- What are and how to use public, protected and private attributes
-* What is self
+- What is self
-* What is a method
+- What is a method
-* What is the special \__init__ method and how to use it
+- What is the special \_\_init\_\_ method and how to use it
-* What is Data Abstraction, Data Encapsulation, and Information Hiding
+- What is Data Abstraction, Data Encapsulation, and Information Hiding
-* What is a property
+- What is a property
-* What is the difference between an attribute and a property in Python
+- What is the difference between an attribute and a property in Python
-* What is the Pythonic way to write getters and setters in Python
+- What is the Pythonic way to write getters and setters in Python
-* What are the special \__str__ and \__repr__ methods and how to use them
+- What are the special \_\_str** and \_\_repr** methods and how to use them
-* What is the difference between \__str__ and \__repr__
+- What is the difference between \_\_str** and \_\_repr**
-* What is a class attribute
+- What is a class attribute
-* What is the difference between a object attribute and a class attribute
+- What is the difference between a object attribute and a class attribute
-* What is a class method
+- What is a class method
-* What is a static method
+- What is a static method
-* How to dynamically create arbitrary new attributes for existing instances of a class
+- How to dynamically create arbitrary new attributes for existing instances of a class
-* How to bind attributes to object and classes
+- How to bind attributes to object and classes
-* What is and what does contain __dict__ of a class and of an instance of a class
+- What is and what does contain **dict** of a class and of an instance of a class
-* How does Python find the attributes of an object or class
+- How does Python find the attributes of an object or class
-* How to use the getattr function
+- How to use the getattr function

-## Usage
+## Requirements

-* All files are interpreted/compiled on Ubuntu 14.04 LTS using Python3 (version 3.4.3)
+- All files are created and executed on Ubuntu 14.04 LTS using Python3 (version 3.4.3)
-* All code use the PEP 8 style (version 1.7.*)
+- All Python code use the PEP 8 style (version 1.7.\*)

----

 ## Tasks

 ### [0.
 Simple rectangle](./0-rectangle.py)

-* Write an empty class Rectangle that defines a rectangle:
+- Write an empty class Rectangle that defines a rectangle:

 ```sh
 guillaume@ubuntu:~/0x08$ cat 0-main.py
 ```

 ```python
 #!/usr/bin/python3
 Rectangle = __import__('0-rectangle').Rectangle